- How do I apply for summer work study?

 - Can I earn academic credit for my summer work study job?

 No. Students who are working and who are being paid cannot earn academic credit.
-If you would like more information on how to earn academic credit for your summer experience, please visit the T-SPEC page.
+If you would like more information on the possibility of earning academic credit for your summer experience through a practicum, please contact Associate Director of Academic and Professional Success, Mai Le at email@example.com.

 Temple Law Financial Aid